sgaseretto/hybrec/README.md

-# nbdev template
+# HybRec

-Use this template to more easily create your nbdev project.
+Library to build and test Hybrid Recommender Systems